 Want to start your own YouTube Android tutorial channel or just take screencasts of your Android device?
-Instead of using an external camera or computer, you can easily record the screen of your device directly with a host of apps on the Play Store promising to take care of this.
+Instead of using an external camera or computer, you can easily record the screen of your device directly, thanks to a host of apps on the Play Store that can do the job for you.

 We’ve compiled a list of the best screen recorders for Android.
-These have all kinds of fancy features – from magic buttons that auto-adjust your videos to video-game recording and capturing higher framerates.
+These have all kinds of fancy features – from magic buttons that auto-adjust your videos to video-game recording and recordings with super-high frame rates.
 Read on, take your pick, then record away.

 1. Google Play Games

 If you want to avoid downloading any third-party apps, and particularly if you mainly want to record gaming stuff, then you can just use the official Play Games app on your Android device.

 Just open the Play Games app, go to a game’s info page, then tap the “Record” icon at the top of the screen.
 You’ll get options to record in 480p and 720p, so nothing too high-def, but it’s integrated, so we’re not complaining.